Walking and hiking holiday in the villages of Transylvania and the Carpathian mountains. 6 days private trip with English speaking guide.

 In terms of the sightseeing tours, we already pointed out what are the main things to see in Sibiu.

 If you prefer hiking, the options are numerous: you can discover the countryside, by walking around the villages in Marginimea Sibiului or Hartibaci river valley or venture higher up in Cindrel or Fagaras mountains.
+An easy hike can be done around Paltinis, the city’s ski resort.
+Find and follow the trail marked with a red cross on a white rectangle as far as Batrana saddle, passing through fir tree forests and alpine meadows.
+At Batrana saddle, after admiring the magnificent views of the surrounding mountains, you can return to Paltins on the same way, or following the foresty road going east.

 If you are interested in cultural events, you’re lucky: Sibiu, a former Europan Capital of Culture has a generous cultural agenda.
-The Radu Stanca theatre is one of the best in Romania, but Sibiu has also a Philarmonica, a Ballet Theatre, and even specialised theatre for kids.
+The Radu Stanca theatre is one of the best in Romania, but Sibiu has also a Philharmonic, a Ballet Theatre, and even specialised theatre for kids.

 In terms of cultural festivals, Sibiu visitors and inhabitants are spoiled.
 From Spring to late Autumn, there always something to see in Sibiu.
 The most important cultural event, which is attracting equally aficionados and theatre novices, is the Sibiu International Theatre Festival.
 Ranked among the most important festivals of its kind, it is changing the vibe of the city for 10 days, at the beginning of June.
-The other main cultural festivals are: The Sibiu Jazz festival, which is usually organised in May, TIFF ( Transylvania Film Festival which is in late June, the Artmania rock festival, which is in July, or Astra Film Festival ( a festival dedicated to the documentary film) which is in October.
+The other main cultural festivals are: The Sibiu Jazz festival, which is usually organised in May, TIFF (Transylvania Film Festival which is in late June), the Artmania rock festival, which is in July, or Astra Film Festival (a festival dedicated to the documentary film) which is in October.

-Shepherding is one of the ancestral occupations the villages near Sibiu that continue to survive almost untouched by modernization.
+Shepherding is one of the ancestral occupations of the villages near Sibiu that continue to survive almost untouched by modernization.
 Due to the favourable climatic conditions and the traditional style of farming, the milk collected from the sheep from Sibiu has a special taste, taste reflected in the quality of the cheese for which it is used.
 That is why the cheese from Sibiu has become famous throughout Romania and beyond.

 “Telemeaua de Sibiu” labelled as a PGI (a protected geographical indication product in the EU) is a cheese made from sheep’s milk and prepared for centuries by shepherds.
-The fresh version of telemea has a sweet taste, but at the same time slightly salty, which becomes more intense and spicy after the cheese is matured.
+The fresh version of telemea has a light taste, but at the same time slightly salty, which becomes more intense and spicy after the cheese is matured.
 The closest European equivalent to this cheese is the Greek feta.

 Another popular sheep cheese is the “burduf” cheese, a salted kneaded cheese, with a buttery and creamy consistency, with a strong flavour.
 It is a salty cheese that is traditionally produced in the sheepfolds on the alpine pastures, and which is the best accompaniment to another traditional dish, polenta (cornmeal).